Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Dodgers

-On Saturday, Lourdes Gurriel Jr. (coming off going 1-for-4) and the Arizona Diamondbacks play the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
-First pitch is at 9:10 PM ET.
+Lourdes Gurriel Jr. -- 0-for-4 in his most recent game -- will be in action for the Arizona Diamondbacks versus the Los Angeles Dodgers, with Noah Syndergaard on the mound, on April 2 at 4:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Dodgers.
+He had a hitless performance in his most recent game (0-for-4) against the Dodgers.

 Lourdes Gurriel Jr. Game Info & Props vs. the Dodgers